 TLR Editorial Team:

-Michelle V. Cassell, Assignment Editor/Correspondent
+Michelle V. Cassell, Managing Editor

-Ms. Cassell is a writer. editor and photojournalist who has covered everything from crime to hurricanes and local politics to human interest over the course of 35 years.
+Ms. Cassell is a writer, editor and photojournalist who has covered everything from crime to hurricanes and local politics to human interest over the course of 35 years.
 Prior to her work with TLR, she wrote articles for daily, weekly, and bi-weekly publications in North Carolina’s Outer Banks; Annapolis, Maryland; and throughout Delaware.
-After studies in at the University of Maryland-College Park School of Journalism, she obtained a B.A. in Psychology/Sociology with a minor in Communications from Salisbury University.
+After studies at the University of Maryland-College Park School of Journalism, she obtained a B.A. in Psychology/Sociology with a minor in Communications from Salisbury University.
 She is a member of the Society of Professional Journalists.

 Gregory DL Morris